arpit-omprakash/cryptex-tools/README.md

 ```

 (note that you need network access to do it this way; if you do not have the *pip* tool installed - see: https://pip.pypa.io/en/latest/installing.html)
+-->

+Currently, the software is in its testing phase and has minimal features.
+The current version on GitHub is v0.0.1.
+A PyPi package will be added when the software is officially ready for deployment.

-Alternatively, you can [download]() the library source archive, unpack it, `cd` to the unpacked directory and execute the following command:
+You can [download](https://github.com/aceking007/CipherX) the source code as zip, unpack it, `cd` to the unpacked directory and execute the following command:

 ```
 python setup.py install